ibrahim-syah/GASShooter/README.md

 # GASShooter
+A quick demo can be seen [here](https://www.youtube.com/watch?v=9B3xvSZDy5c&t=33s).
 This is a fork of [this](https://github.com/shadowfinderstudios/GASShooter) repo which itself is a fork of [this](https://github.com/tranek/GASShooter) repo.
 I couldn't fork off of it directly because of github LFS or something idk.

 ## Additions by Ibrahim:
 I just modded here and there while I'm learning Unreal Engine.
 The original [author](https://github.com/tranek) has made a really good base for a shooter game, so I decided to start from here.